kechiao/SmallSelfSteeringSuperCar/README.md

 Here comes the fun part: understanding how it works.

-You and I both see the world, and in this case, the paper track, as a three dimensional object with contrasting colors  marking the edges of where the track begins and ends.
-However, as advanced as the computer and camera are, they cannot see such magical things.
+You and I see the world, and in this case, the paper track, as a three dimensional object with contrasting colors  marking the edges of where the track begins and ends.
+However, computers cannot see such things.
 Grayscale images that the camera sees actually a matrix of real valued integers in the range [0, 255] where 0 is pure black and 255 is pure white.
 While this image may be obvious to us that we are about to drive off the track

 [![Track](http://i.imgur.com/zFCNGGQm.png)](http://i.imgur.com/zFCNGGQm.png)